 Are you planning a fall trip?
 What about a holiday vacation?
 Finally we get to hit the road (or the skies) again!
-I pack women for travel-work and vacation- as part of my job as a wardrobe stylist, so it makes sense to share some of the tips I give my styling clients on the subject of how to pack efficiently and smartly- packing the least amount of clothes possible is wise, UNLESS you get to your destination and realize you don’t have enough to wear!
+I pack women for travel-work and vacation- as part of my job as a New York City Wardrobe Stylist, so it makes sense to share some of the tips I give my styling clients on the subject of how to pack efficiently and smartly- packing the least amount of clothes possible is wise, UNLESS you get to your destination and realize you don’t have enough to wear!

 As a rule, I think it makes sense to choose a limited color palette to work with, this helps with accessories, shoes, etc. Just as I speak about building a core wardrobe for your everyday life, I feel strongly about having a core travel wardrobe as well.